ENCCS/julia-for-hpc/content/GPU.rst

    config = launch_configuration(kernel.fun)
    # number of threads should not exceed size of array
    threads = min(length(a), config.threads)
-   # smallest integer smaller than or equal to length(a)/threads
+   # smallest integer larger than or equal to length(a)/threads
    blocks = cld(length(a), threads)

    # launch kernel with specific configuration